YiwenChenXXX/GatorPath-UF/README.md

 # GatorPath-UF
-Graph-based, risk-aware degree planning web app for University of Florida CS, Data Science, and Statistics students.
+Graph-based, risk-aware degree planning web app for University of Florida Computer Science, Data Science, and Statistics students.

 GatorPath uses a graph-based model of the UF curriculum to generate personalized, prerequisite-feasible degree paths for UF undergraduates.
 The system combines (more features are still being developed):